vit9696/huawei-efi-updater/README.md

 5. Wait for timeout to expire for startup.nsh to run.
 6. The system will reboot to install the update.
 7. Enable UEFI Secure Boot in BIOS settings.

+*Note*: CapAgent.efi is signed and can be launched without disabling UEFI Secure Boot, if one creates a dedicated boot option from the operating system.

 #### Generating capsule